Mrjoeybux/KreinAMP/README.md

 # Krein Support Vector Machine Classification of Antimicrobial Peptides

+This repository contains the code required to reproduce the results of our experiments.
+If you would like to make predictions on a set of peptides, please see https://comp.chem.nottingham.ac.uk/KreinAMP/.

 #### Installation Prerequisites
 - A working installation of anaconda (see https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)